cfclrk/env/README.md

 ## How it Works

-The first thing this package does is convert input into a list of key/value pairs (call it the "internal representation" or IR).

-1. Parse input into an IR (a list of key/value pairs)
-2. Run pre-eval hooks on the IR
-3. Assemble into a shell script, evaluate, and parse result back into IR
-4. Run post-eval hooks on the IR
-5. Set (or return) the resulting list of key/value pairs as environment variables
+When any of the public functions are called, the input is parsed into a list of pairs (the IR), assembled into a shell script, and then the shell script is run in an `sh` shell and the output is captured.

 The way in: